rdowd003/RD_Mentoring/Test-Sets/week1_skill_assessment/README.md

 # WEEK 1 - Baseline Skills Assessment

-Welcome to your first assessment!
+Welcome to skills assessment!
 This assessment will be used to gauge your strengths and weaknesses at the start so you can be provided with a better learning experience throughout mentorship.

-This assessment has **two parts**: a coding part (`assessment.py`) and a math/concept part (`concepts.txt`).
+This assessment has **three parts**: a coding part (`assessment.py`) and a math/concept part (`concepts.txt`).
 Once you complete the entire assessment, you will submit a pull request so that your work can be assessed.
 The questions for each topic section some questions are easy, some will be more challenging.
 That said, it is okay if you are unable to answer queston or are sure about your responses.
 You should refrain from relying entirely on external resources like books & notes, as much as possible so that it is an accurate assessment of the current state of your data science skills and knowledge.

-### Python
+### 1A.
+Python
 Take this assessment using  **Python 3**.
 To check which version of Python is installed natively, type `python --version` in the terminal.

 If you're running Anaconda's distribution of Python 2 natively and haven't made this environment before, it's easy to do though the download takes a few minutes.
 In terminal type: